McNopper/OpenGL/GLUS/README.txt

 How to build GLUS:

 1. Install Eclipse IDE for C/C++ Developers and a GNU Compiler Collection for your operating system.
+   For building with Visual C++ 2010, CMake and the Windows SDK 8.1 are needed.
-2. Extract this ZIP file and set the workspace-cpp folder as your Eclipse workspace.
+2. Extract this ZIP file and set GLUS-master folder as your Eclipse workspace.
-3. Import each folder as a separate, existing project.
+3. Import GLUS as an existing project.
 4. Set the build configuration in Eclipse to your operating system.
 5. Build GLUS.